brodeau/aerobulk/README.md

 <!-- Online documentation: https://brodeau.github.io/aerobulk/ -->

-**AeroBulk** is a Fortran package/library which gathers state-of-the-art algorithms, turbulent closures, parameterizations, and thermodynamics (empirical) functions used to compute turbulent fluxes at the air-sea interface.
+**AeroBulk** is a Fortran package/library that gathers state-of-the-art algorithms, turbulent closures, parameterizations, and thermodynamics functions used to compute turbulent fluxes at the air-sea interface.
 These turbulent fluxes are wind stress, evaporation (latent heat flux) and sensible heat flux.
-These fluxes are estimated by means of so-called **aerodynamic bulk formulae** from the sea surface temperature, and atmospheric surface parameters: wind speed, air temperature and specific humidity.
+These fluxes are estimated by means of so-called **aerodynamic bulk formula from the sea surface temperature, and atmospheric surface parameters: wind speed, air temperature and specific humidity.

 ![Aerobulk Logo](https://brodeau.github.io/images/projects/bulk.svg)